yehosuah/algorithmic-data-ingestion-for-cryptocurrencies/algo-data-ingestion/docs/subtask2_xgb.md

 2. Integrate manifest gates and threshold into `training/infer.py` regression tests so CI catches drift (use `score_base_with_manifest`).
 3. Export coverage alert thresholds and RSS audit metadata alongside the artifact bundle.
 4. During dry-run rehearsals, confirm Redis queue depth and audit logs mirror the 12 deployable base trades before promoting threshold adjustments.
+5. Before tagging a release, run the manifest/report parity sweep (`python - <<'PY' ...` helper or `pytest tests/regression/test_manifest_gating.py`) so `prob_gate_min`, `hl_spread_z_max`, and `rvol20_max` stay locked to the validated report values.
+6. When training updates shift gate targets, overwrite manifests by re-exporting from the refreshed `report.json` artifacts (never hand-edit inference gates) and repeat the parity + regression checks to document the new thresholds.